King Abdullah City for Atomic and Renewable Energy: Projects and Initiatives

-K.A.CARE’s Renewable Energy Initiatives
+K.A.C.A.R.E’s Renewable Energy Initiatives

-K.A.CARE has three initiatives linked to the “National Industrial Development and Logistics Program”, which is one of the programs to realize the kingdom's Vision 2030.
+K.A.C.A.R.E has three initiatives linked to the “National Industrial Development and Logistics Program”, which is one of the programs to realize the kingdom's Vision 2030.

 (1) National Data Centers for Renewable Energy Initiative:

-The National Data Center for Renewable Energy provides data for studies, research and projects.
-The Center serves a wide range of users whether investors, researchers, technology developers and others.
-In order to enable them to obtain data of high accuracy and quality to perform their various tasks.
-The Center also provides simulation, modeling and forecasting tools for renewable energy.
-It also provides a comprehensive picture of the state of the renewable energy sector in the Kingdom and its growth rates using advanced means of data intelligence.
+The National Data Center for Renewable Energy provides data for studies, research and projects to serve a wide range of users, such as investors, researchers, technology developers and others.
+Additionally the National Data Center also provides simulation, modeling and forecasting tools for renewable energy.
+It provides a picture of the state of the renewable energy sector in the Kingdom and its growth rates employing means of data intelligence.

 (2) Renewable Energy Technologies Localization Initiative:

 The Renewable Energy Technologies Localization Program aims at increasing the local content of the renewable energy technologies sector by accelerating the growth of the local private sector and supporting local companies to develop products, applications and services in the field of renewable energy.
-The empowerment of the local private sector is through the establishment of joint ventures projects led by the private sector and in accordance to international best practices, as well as the standard studies carried out by K.A.CARE through applying the principle of cost sharing between the government and the local private sector.
+The empowerment of the local private sector is achieved through the establishment of joint ventures projects led by the private sector and in accordance to international best practices, as well as the standard studies carried out by K.A.C.A.R.E. through applying the principle of cost sharing between the government and the local private sector.